filamentgroup/Responsive-Images/README.md

 * Small image: [http://filamentgroup.com/examples/responsive-images-2/sample-content/running.jpg](http://filamentgroup.com/examples/responsive-images-2/sample-content/running.jpg)
 * Large image: [http://filamentgroup.com/examples/responsive-images-2/sample-content/running.large.jpg](http://filamentgroup.com/examples/responsive-images-2/sample-content/running.large.jpg)
 * Responsive image (size depends on your screen width): [http://filamentgroup.com/examples/responsive-images-2/sample-content/running.r.jpg](http://filamentgroup.com/examples/responsive-images-2/sample-content/running.r.jpg)

-### Notes on this version & a hat tip
-There are two versions of Responsive Images; this version is currently in testing, while the [original version can be found here](https://github.com/filamentgroup/Responsive-Images).
-The original does not require cookies, but it also does not work in as many browsers as this cookie-based approach either, so we're evaluating which to use based on project needs & limitations.

-The cookie approach that this version uses was conceived by [Keith Clark](http://twitter.com/#!/keithclarkcouk/status/53807492957880320).
-This approach allows us to cut several workarounds out of our initial technique.

 ### New Instructions